To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Breaches can happen to the best of us, not just your vulnerable average Joe.
 Hackers have sophisticated ways of stealing your identity and could be accessing your accounts as we speak.
 Unlike a house break-in where there is often evidence of a crime, it is a lot easier for digital theft to go unnoticed.
 Are you leaving the front door wide open for these new-age criminals?

-Nearly half of Americans have been exposed to some sort of cybersecurity threat.
-If that’s not convincing enough to jump on the bandwagon, learn more shocking stats and why cybersecurity is so important.
+Nearly half of Americans have been exposed to some sort of cyber security threat.
 How exactly do these hackers get access to our precious data?

 There are some more traditional methods used to steal people’s identity (like dumpster diving and malware), but nowadays there are some newer ways that you should be aware of too.

-Here are some basic cyber ecurity tips and tricks to help you prevent a personal data breach.
+Here are some basic tips and tricks to help you prevent a personal data breach.

-- Put a lock on your (smart) home – Your router is the primary entrance into your residence for cybercriminals.
+Your router is the primary entrance into your residence for cybercriminals.
 At a minimum, you should have a password that is unique and secure.
-To take it a few steps further, you can also enable multi-factor login or better yet get a firewall for your smart home hub that acts as a shield to protect anything that’s connected to your WiFi via a wireless connection or your smart home hub.
+To take it a few steps further, you can also enable multi-factor login or better yet get a firewall for your smart home hub that acts as a shield to protect anything that’s connected to your WiFi via a wireless connection or your smart home hub or smart speaker.

 In fact, the National Cyber Security Alliance (NCSA) reports that kids ages 8-18 spend 7 hours and 38 minutes per day online.
 That’s nearly 1/3 of their day!
 This is why it’s vital for younger generations to stay informed and guarded against digital dangers as well.